- Are You Drinking Enough Water? HOT

 - Purified Water = Amazing Fountain of Youth

 - Learn How Water Causes Cancer & Disease

 - Water the key to beautiful skin & hair

 How asthma can be related to water contaminants?

-Asthma is an airway disease which can cause a person to wheeze, cough, be short of breath, and experience tightness in the chest.
+As we know, asthma is an airway disease that can cause a person to wheeze, cough, be short of breath, and experience tightness in the chest.
 Common triggers of its symptoms in some people are pet dander, dust mites, mold, pollen, respiratory infections, exercise, cold air, tobacco smoke, stress, and drug allergies.
-Water contamination may also affect people with asthma.
+For your information, exposure to water contamination may also affect people with asthma.
 Some water contaminants which may worsen respiratory and other health conditions for some people are as follows:

 - Chlorine - Chlorine helps fight waterborne diseases like cholera and typhoid, but can lead to respiratory problems as well.
 Yale University researchers have found that inhaling chlorine-disinfected drinking water triggers a nerve receptor that protects healthy people by inducing sneezing, coughing, and irritation, but can cause major problems for people with asthma.

 - Fluoride - Fluoride is added to most municipal drinking water supplies to help fight tooth decay in children, but it can cause health issues for people with allergies or respiratory conditions.
 There are documented cases of adults as well as children who suffered severe allergic reactions to fluoride.